How Long Does Alcohol Stay in Your Urine?

 How Long Does Alcohol Stay in Your Urine & System?

-Alcohol is largely eliminated from the body by the liver, which metabolizes around a single standard drink per hour for men.
+Alcohol is primarily eliminated from the body by the liver, which metabolizes around a single standard drink per hour for men.
 Factors such as age, weight, gender, and the amount of food in the stomach affect how quickly the body can eliminate alcohol.

 The rate of alcohol absorption does not increase by sleeping or drinking water.